beyimjan/shell-whiz/README.md

   />
 </p>

 You can run Shell Whiz directly using `sw ask`, but I recommend creating an alias for it.
-For example, you can add the following line to your `~/.bashrc` file:
+For example, you can add the following line to the bottom of your `~/.bashrc` file:

 ```bash
 alias ??='sw ask'
 ```

 You can also create a function instead of an alias.
 This will allow you to save executed commands in history.
+Here are the functions for Bash and Zsh:

 ```bash
 # ~/.bashrc